Drybonez235/Clash_Royal_Win_Rate_Tracker/README.md

   * Reset Button

 ## Setup

-### Localhost and Browser
-This version runs on your local host.
-You will need a computer that can run a server through terminal and an internet browser.
+This can be done with a local host or running an E2C instance.

 ### node.js
 Node.js Version 18.16.0
 ### Clash Royal API
 A Clash Royal Develper account to produce an API token placed as an Authorization bearer token header.

 ### Instructions
 Create the required Clash Royal API token and make an API token.
 Download this repository to a folder.